GiGurra/heisenberg/README.md

 ## Try it

 Put a project dependency in your build.sbt.
-At some point in I will push it to sonatype/maven central as well.
+At some point I will push it to sonatype/maven central as well.

 ```sbt